VikasLazarus/touristhill/_posts/2024-12-31-shimla-manali-tour-package-for-couple.md

       <div>
       <div class="w3-col w3-button w3-teal" style="width: 80px; padding: 2px 16px; border-radius: 10px;">
       <strong>Day-1</strong></div>
-      <div class="w3-col w3-right" style="width: 15px; padding-right: 5px;"><i class="fa-solid fa-caret-down w3-text-dark-gray"></i></div>

       <div class="w3-rest w3-text-gray w3-large" style="padding: 0px 6px;">Arrival in Shimla form Delhi</div>
     </div>
       <div id="day1" class="w3-row">

         <hr>
-      <p>Start your jaurny from Delhi airport or  railway station to Shimla in provided Cab and enjoy the stuning view acroce your jaurny towords the Shimla.It Is Around 345 KM from Delhi to Shimla.
-Enjoy your tour and have welcome drink on arival to shimla and check in the provided hotle in the customized tour itenary.</p>
+      <p>Start your jaurny from Delhi airport or  railway station to Shimla in provided Cab and enjoy the stuning view acroce your jaurny towords the Shimla.
+It Is Around 345 KM from Delhi to Shimla.
+Enjoy your tour and have welcome drink on arival to shimla and check in the provided hotel in the customized tour itenary.</p>
       <p>After Checking in get some drink and relax than visit nearby locations to enjoy shimla manali tour.
 You can visit <b>Jhaku Temple</b>, <b>Mall Road Shimla</b>, <b>Jhansi Park</b> Etc. After That Come Back to hotel And stay there Overnight.
 Your stay Property is a premium suite room at hotel with balcony enjoy out side view with nice Room Service and Meal Included.</p>
     <hr>
     <!--stay-->